 A hosting provider is how your website lives on the internet.
-You may have purchased a domain name already, but, you don’t necessarily exist on the internet yet.
+Sure, you may have purchased a domain name already.
+But, you don’t exist on the internet yet.

-If someone visits your website while you don’t have hosting, they’d be greeted by an error or a blank, empty page.
+If someone visits your website while you don’t have hosting, they’d be greeted by an error, blank, or empty page.

 How Do I Get Hosting?

-There are many hosting providers available.
-Be informed so you choose the right type of hosting for you.
+There are many hosting providers available among many hosting types.
+Be informed so you choose the right one for you.

-You can likely get hosting through the same company you purchased your domain from.
-Do your research first before jumping in.
+It’s likely you can get hosting through the same company you purchased your domain from.
+I happen to use GoDaddy for my domains and hosting.

 What types of hosting are available?